nmccarty/asuran/README.md

 -	High level api suitable for embedding

-	Asuran presents a high level api that is consumed by `asuran-cli`, making it easy to embed support for asuran archives into other applications
+	Asuran presents a high-level api that is consumed by `asuran-cli`, making it easy to embed support for asuran archives into other applications.

 -	Multiple input format support